py4j/py4j/py4j-web/advanced_topics.rst

 **Java objects sent to the Python side**

-Every time an object is returned through a gateway, a reference to the object is kept on the Java side (in the Gateway class).
-Once the object is garbage collected on the Python VM (reference count = 0), the reference is removed on the Java VM: if this was the last reference, the object will likely be garbage collected too.
+Every time a Java object is sent to the Python side, a reference to the object is kept on the Java side (in the Gateway class).
+Once the object is garbage collected on the Python VM (reference count == 0), the reference is removed on the Java VM: if this was the last reference, the object will likely be garbage collected too.
 When a gateway is shut down, the remaining references are also removed on the Java VM.